Ellis County, Texas: Demographics

+The United States Census Bureau estimated that in 2023, Ellis County’s population was 222,829.
+It was also estimated that the county was 28.4% Hispanic or Latino, 51.9% NH White, 16.5% NH Black, 1.0% NH Asian, 0.4% NH Native, 0.1% NH Pacific Islander, and 1.7% NH Multiracial.

 Politics

 Ellis is a staunchly Republican county in presidential elections.
-The last Democratic presidential candidate to carry the county was Jimmy Carter in 1976, and since 2000, Republican presidential candidates have won with more than 66% of the vote.
+The last Democratic presidential candidate to carry the county was Jimmy Carter in 1976, and since 2000, Republican presidential candidates have won with more than 60% of the vote.

 Law enforcement

 The Ellis County Sheriff's Office provides law enforcement services to the county.
 The current sheriff is Brad Norman.
 The agency also operates the Ellis County Jail in Waxahachie.

+Line of duty deaths

+As of 2025, six officers of the Ellis County Sheriff's Office have been killed in the line of duty.

 Media

 Ellis County is part of the Dallas/Fort Worth television media market in North Texas.
 Stations in the market are KDFW-TV, KXAS-TV, WFAA-TV, KTVT-TV, KERA-TV, KTXA-TV, KDFI-TV, KDAF-TV, KFWD-TV, and KDTX-TV.

 The county is home to one local radio station KBEC 1390 AM and 99.1 FM.
 The station has been in continuous operation since 1955 and is the oldest Family owned radio station in Texas.
 A weekly newspaper, the Ellis County Press, is based in Ferris and published Thursdays.
 The Waxahachie Daily Light and Waxahachie Sun are published biweekly; other weekly newspapers are The Ennis News and Midlothian Mirror.